NoroffFEU/development-platforms/src/content/docs/databases/PostgreSQL/postgreSQL-case-study.md

 2. **Configuration and Setup:**

-   - Following the installation you will be asked to set up a superuser account, your superuser information is important to remember.
+   - Following the installation you will be asked to set up a SuperUser account, your SuperUser information is important to remember.

 3. **Connect to PostgreSQL:**
-   - For detailed steps on connecting to PostgreSQL using the terminal or pgAdmin, please visit [PostgreSQL Tutorial - Connect to PostgreSQL](https://www.postgresqltutorial.com/postgresql-getting-started/connect-to-postgresql-database/).
+   - For detailed steps on connecting to PostgreSQL using the terminal or pgAdmin, please take a look at [PostgreSQL Tutorial - Connect to PostgreSQL](https://www.postgresqltutorial.com/postgresql-getting-started/connect-to-postgresql-database/).

 ## Conclusion